youlay98/StreakPlay/docs/ADR-0001-arch.md

 # ADR-0001: Modular Monolith Architecture

 ## Context
-We are building "DevOps Game Night", a learning platform.
+We are building "StreakPlay", a learning platform.
 We need a system that is stable, easy to understand, and easy to change.
 We anticipate future growth but want to avoid premature complexity.

 ## Decision
 We will use a **Modular Monolith** architecture.